 But how is it regulated?

 They discovered that a negative feedback loop regulates the accumulation and degradation of PER.
-This means that the protein PER itself suppresses its own expression.
+This means that the protein PER itself suppresses its expression.
 The more PER enters the nucleus, the less the gene period is expressed.

-This is when Michael Young discovered the gene timeless (silly scientists giving silly names, right?).
+This was when Michael Young discovered the gene timeless (silly scientists giving silly names, right?).
 This gene encodes the protein TIM.
 TIM binds to PER and allows it to enter the nucleus, to stop its own gene expression.